cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 An example to make contours when ordering by probability density is in [bayesContours.cxx](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/test/multiDim/bayesContours.cxx), but the implementation is very simplistic, with no clever handling of bin sizes nor any smoothing of statistical fluctuations.

-The `MarkovChainMC` algorithm has many configurable parameters, and you're encouraged to experiment with those because the default configuration might not be the best for you (or might not even work for you at all)
+The `MarkovChainMC` algorithm has many configurable parameters, and you're encouraged to experiment with those because the default configuration might not be the best for you (or might not even work for you at all).

 #### Iterations, burn-in, tries